dariodip/prefix-search/README.md

 * **console**:
 ```
 prefix-search console --help                                                                12:35   08.06.18
-Using "console" you can start interactive console that gives you the opportunity
+Using "console" you can start an interactive console that gives you the opportunity
 to, given a preloaded dataset, to find prefixes interactively.

 Usage: